RobinNagpal/fuel-token-track-docs/Contract.md

 2. **Balance Check and Update:** Before burning, the function performs a safety check.
 It ensures that the target address has enough balance to cover the specified amount for burning.
 If sufficient balance exists, the function proceeds to deduct the amount from the target's balance.
 3. **Storage Update:** Finally, the contract diligently updates its records.
 It stores the updated total supply, reflecting the burned tokens, and the target address's balance, which now has the reduced amount.

-Building upon the concept of minting with `burn_from_address`, the `burn_From_contract` function allows you to burn tokens from a contract residing on the Fuel network.
+Building upon the `burn_from_address` function, the `burn_From_contract` function allows you to burn tokens from a contract residing on the Fuel network.

 ### Transferring Tokens to Address